 All together – 4/5

 Starbucks, as much as I love you, your salad range is oh so sparse.
 Which is probably why I never really get food from there.
 However they do a sweet potato falafel, quinoa and lentil salad which also has cucumber, herbs and pomegranate seeds on – everything I love all in one salad.
-And I wasn’t disappointed.
+And it did not disappoint.
 It was a great portion size and had some great flavours, and really wasn’t a bad price for what you get.
 It also came with a little pot of dressing on the side, which I love as dressing can be quite fatty, which isn’t a problem for me but may be for others, also sometimes you just don’t want dressing which is nice as you can have the option.

 Cal: 428 Carbs: 48g Sugar: 13g Fat: 18g Protein: 13g